TritonDataCenter/rfd/rfd/0026/README.md

 ## Shared storage implementation

-For reliability reasons, compute nodes never use network block storage and SDC zones are rarely configured with any additional devices.
+For reliability reasons, compute nodes never use network block storage and Triton zones are rarely configured with any additional devices.
 Thus, shared block storage is not an option.